 If you don't want to (or cannot) use SLP, you can use the flat file hosts.nds to resolve tree names to server referrals.
-The hosts nds file can be used to avoid SLP multicast delays when a SLP DA is not present in the network.
+The hosts.nds file can be used to avoid SLP multicast delays when a SLP DA is not present in the network.

-hosts nds is a static lookup table used by eDirectory applications to search eDirectory partition and servers.
-For more information on hosts.nds, refer to "Using SLP with eDirectory" on page 57 and the hosts.nds manpage.
+hosts.nds is a static lookup table used by eDirectory applications to search eDirectory partition and servers.
+The hosts.nds file should be created in /etc/opt/novell/eDirectory/conf/hosts.nds or <custom_location>/etc/opt/novell/eDirectory/conf/hosts.nds.
+For more information on hosts.nds, refer to "Using SLP with eDirectory" on page 54 and the hosts.nds manpage.